Nikos-Salichos/Web3-.NET/README.md

 # C# - Solidity
 Connect smart contracts with .NET

-In order to compile a smart contract i am using visual studio code with solidity extension.
+In order to compile a smart contract I am using visual studio code with solidity extension.
-When compilation finish i use ABI and bin (bytecode) in C#.
+When compilation finish I use ABI and bin (bytecode) in C#.

 I have create different controllers for different cases:
 - Network (current block, current block difficulty etc)